Dadingdang/CV2025/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Huang Xuanyu is a graduate student of HKUST(GZ).
+He has been designing the mechanical part of robot for 5 years.
+His research interests include mechanical design, circuit design, and robotics.
+He has led the Alliance, which was a team participating in the RoboMaster competition.